Biggest Study to Date Says Virus Deaths Spiked With Use of Malaria Drugs

 All combination of protocols resulted in higher risk of death in the hospital or development of heart arrhythmia.
 Some 671 hospitals were included in the study, with data culled from six continents, covering patients who were hospitalized from mid-December to mid-April.

-“Although generally safe when used for approved indications such as autoimmune disease or malaria, the safety and benefit of these treatment regiments are poorly evaluated in Covid-19,” the study states.
+“Although generally safe when used for approved indications such as autoimmune disease or malaria, the safety and benefit of these treatment regiments are poorly evaluated in Covid-19,” according to the study, whose lead author is Dr. Mandeep Mehra, a heart specialist.

-President Donald Trump, who is among the more visible proponents of hydroxychloroquine to treat Covid-19, has yet to tweet any response.
+President Donald Trump, one of the more visible proponents of hydroxychloroquine to treat Covid-19, has yet to tweet any response.
 Just days earlier, he claimed during a press conference at the White House that he was taking the drug for “a couple of weeks,” despite warnings from the Food and Drug Administration suggesting high risk of mortality or irregular heartbeat when consumed outside of an approved medical or clinical setting.

 A memo from White House physician Sean Conley was released the same day stating that he and the president had “numerous discussions” regarding the evidence for and against the use of hydroxychloroquine and concluded the potential benefit from treatment outweighed the relative risks.
 The memo did not state unequivocally that the president was currently on the regimen.